MarioGordon/AI-Workflow-Capstone/README.md

 # IBM AI Enterprise Workflow  - Capstone

+===========
 This project is developed from Coursera certification and IBM AI workflow.
-All the requierements are completed for the evaluation
+All the requierements are completed for the evaluation.
-===========

 All commands are from this directory.